tTHon/heartrhythmbox/readme.md

 or https://www.facebook.com/HeartRhythmBox

 # Main Purpose
-We created this page just for educational purposes only.
-We believe that presentations should be more interactive and more easily accessible.
-All pages are mobile-friendly, tablet-friendly, and of course notebook and desktop-friendly.
+I created this page just mainly for educational purpose.
+I believe that presentations should be more interactive and easily accessible.
+All pages are mobile-friendly, tablet-friendly, and of course, notebook and desktop-friendly.

+# About Us
+I am an american-board certified full-time cardiologist and electrophysiologist, a graphic design enthusiast, and a newbie in front-end web page editor.